trevclaridge/eleventy_blog/src/posts/Generating_A_PDF_With_GitHub_Actions/Generating_A_PDF_With_GitHub_Actions.md

 [In the post before this one](../Using_GitHub_To_Host_My_TTRPG_Design_Project), I talked a bit about my process and reasoning in migrating my notes on my current game design project to GitHub.
 This comes with a variety of benefits, one of which led me down a rabbit hole that, admittedly, shaved a few years off my life.

 One of the main problems I foresaw with my migrating all my game notes to GitHub is that sharing the *whole* game with folks would be a cumbersome.
 It's easy enough for me to link people my repo, but the repo is a complex tree of markdown files that is difficult to parse through.
 I like to have my writing fairly silo'd, with each mechanic having its own markdown file.
 This just helps me mentally separate out the logical pieces, as well as making it easier to see changes in the git diff viewer.
-There is no logical "beginning" for where to begin reading; of course, I could put a note to that effect in the README and direct readers' eyes towards the relevant directories, but that is a lot to ask of someone already being very generious investing time in reading a *draft* of a game.
+There is no logical "beginning" for where to begin reading; of course, I could put a note to that effect in the README and direct readers' eyes towards the relevant directories, but that is a lot to ask of someone already being very generous investing time in reading a *draft* of a game.
 So, I resolved to make that process easier by finding a way to join all of my various markdown files into a single PDF, via an automated process in a GitHub action.

 ## Failed Attempts